Last updated on 2026-01-30

 Graduates of the Paralegal program can pursue various career paths in Canada, including:

-- Paralegal Business Owner: Operate your own paralegal practice, providing legal services to clients.
+- Paralegal Business Owner: Start and manage your own paralegal practice, providing legal services to clients.

-- Paralegal for Corporations: Work within corporate legal departments, assisting with compliance and legal documentation.
+- Paralegal for Corporation: Work within corporate legal departments, assisting with compliance and legal documentation.

-- Paralegal Agent: Represent clients in legal matters, including small claims and administrative tribunals.
+- Paralegal Agent: Represent clients in small claims court and other legal proceedings.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.